SeleniumHQ/seleniumhq.github.io/website_and_docs/content/blog/2023/java-8-support.md

 [over a year ago](https://endoflife.date/java).
 In addition, our default HTTP Client has not had a major release in several years, and a [bug](https://github.com/SeleniumHQ/selenium/issues/9528) has been found that we can not fix.
-We have decided to move to [move to the native Java HTTP Client](blog/2022/using-java11-httpclient/), but it requires using Java 11 or greater.
+We have decided to [move to the native Java HTTP Client](blog/2022/using-java11-httpclient/), but it requires using Java 11 or greater.
 The sooner we make this change, the sooner we can avoid dealing with this issue.